Israel-Hamas war combat resumes in Gaza as Israelis accuse the Palestinian group of violating cease-fire

 Air raid sirens were heard in southern Israel Friday morning and schools in central Israel were told to open only if they have bomb shelters.
 Otherwise, classes were to be held remotely.

-On Thursday, the seventh and last day of the pause in fighting, eight Israeli hostages were freed from Gaza and 30 Palestinians were released from Israeli prisons.

-The cease-fire began on Nov.
-24 and was renewed twice.
-More than 100 Hamas-held hostages were released during that time, along with some 240 Palestinian prisoners.

 The fragile deal was strained this week by several incidents of violence, including a shooting early Thursday morning in which two gunmen opened fire on a crowded bus stop in Jerusalem, killing at least three Israelis and wounding six others.
-Secretary of State Antony Blinken confirmed two of those wounded were also U.S. citizens.
+Blinken confirmed two of those wounded were also U.S. citizens.
 Hamas claimed responsibility for the attack.

 "The terrorists just came out of the cars and start shooting right on the faces of normal people," paramedic Israel Polak, who responded to the scene, told CBS News.